COWES, ISLE OF WIGHT

 In January 1856 tenders were published in local newspapers for laying the roads and drainage within the Cemetery as well as the wall, which was to be built around the perimeter.

-A bell was to be purchased to hang in the Church of England Chapel and boundary stones were to be positioned to indicate the non Church of England section of the Cemetery.
+A bell was to be purchased from the Whitechapel Bell Foundry in London to hang in the Protestant Chapel and boundary stones were positioned to indicate the Non Conformists section of the Cemetery.
 A lodge keeper was appointed and tenders were put out for the planting of trees, ornamental shrubs and flowerbeds at the Cemetery’s entrance.

 On the 8th November 1856, the first burial took place.
 This ‘honour’ was bestowed upon James Cribb, a 32 year old local shoemaker who was interred in Grave 2600 of Plot 7.

-By 1872 it was quite clear that more burial spaces would be required for the non Church of England in the town and so, another piece of land on the western side was offered by Mr W G Ward.
+By 1872 it was quite clear that more burial spaces would be required for the Non Conformists of the Parish and so, another piece of land on the western side was offered by Mr W G Ward.
 Within five years, two more acres of land to the south was purchased from the Ward Estate – plus a section of meadow owned by Mr Attrill – to ‘square’ the cemetery off.
 The west wall was taken down and rebuilt along the new boundary and the north wall was extended to meet it (the wall adjacent to the Cowes Medical Centre today).
-The additional section adding an additional 13 plots comprising 4,484 grave spaces was levelled, seeded for grass and new shrubs were planted – including 100 rhododendrons.
+The additional section, adding a further 13 plots comprising 4,484 grave spaces, was levelled, seeded for grass and new shrubs were planted – including 100 rhododendrons.

 Twenty-four iron seats were purchased and installed around the Cemetery and, by 1880, an area of outstanding beauty had, no doubt, been created.
 The Cemetery quickly became a popular venue for walks and even picnics – and at weekends a policeman patrolled the Cemetery to deter flower picking!